zeriontech/defi-sdk/README.md

 ### Adding new adapter

 To add new adapter with read-only functionality, one have to inherit from `Adapter` contract.
-`getProtocolName()`, `getAssetAmount()`, and `getUnderlyingRates()` functions MUST be implemented.
+`getProtocol()`, `getAssetBalance()`, `getAssetRate()`, and `getAsset()` functions MUST be implemented.

 Note: only `internal constant` state variables and `internal` functions MUST be used.

-`getProtocolName()` function has no arguments and MUST return the name of protocol.
+`getProtocol()` function has no arguments and MUST return the protocol info, namely:

+- `name`: `string` with protocol name,
+- `description`: `string` with short protocol description,
+- `icon`: `string` with icon link,
+- `version`: `uint256` number with adapter version.

 `getAssetAmount(address,address)` function has two arguments of `address` type: the first one is asset address and the second one is user address.
-The function MUST return amount of given asset held on the protocol for given user.
+The function MUST return balance of given asset held on the protocol for the given user.

-`getUnderlyingRates(address)` function has only one argument – asset address.
+`getAssetRate(address)` function has the only argument – asset address.
 The function MUST return all the underlying assets and their exchange rates scaled by `1e18`.

-To add new adapter with deposit/withdraw functionality, one have to inherit from `InteractiveAdapter` contract.
+To add new adapter with deposit/withdraw functionality, one have to inherit `InteractiveAdapter` interface.
 Then, implement `deposit()` and `withdraw()` functions.
 Both functions MUST return addresses of the assets sent back to the `msg.sender`, except for ETH.
-Functions from `Adapter` contract MUST be implemented as well.
+Functions from `Adapter` interface MUST be implemented as well.

 ### Available Functionality